the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 City-State Quest Changes:
 - All available quests are now weighted with certain CS type being less or more likely to give certain quests.
 - Clear Barbarian Camp can no longer be given.
-This is for two reasons:
-	1) A bug that is also present in official Civ 5 where using a mod to enable Barbarian Camps to award ruins bonuses prevents this quest from being completed.
-	2) Even without that bug, the City-States in DeCiv are powerful enough to be capable of clearing the camp they ask the player to clear before the player can do so.
+While the bug that prevented quest completion has been fixed, the City-States in DeCiv remain powerful enough to be capable of clearing the camp they ask the player to clear before the player can do so.
 - The duration of Contest Culture/Faith/Technologies is reduced by 20%.

 Ruins Changes: